AckerlyXu/heima/articles/virtual-machines/windows/ps-manage.md

 See [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview) for information about installing the latest version of Azure PowerShell, selecting your subscription, and signing in to your account.

 > [!NOTE]
 > You may need to reinstall Azure PowerShell to use the functionality in this article.
-Managed Disks capabilities are in version 3.5 and higher.
 >
 >